-The use of human subjects in biomedical, clinical and social-behavioral research can provide insights and discoveries that could not be otherwise obtained using model organisms or other methods.
-The field of genomics has benefitted greatly from the use of human subjects, from the sequencing of the human genome itself to studies that identify the underlying genetic causes of human disease.
-All federally-funded human subjects' research such as that supported by NIH must comply with regulations that protect the rights and welfare of human subjects, and require that researchers clarify the benefits and risks of participating in the research.
+The use of human participants in biomedical, clinical and social-behavioral research can provide insights and discoveries that could not be otherwise obtained using model organisms or other methods.
+The field of genomics has benefitted greatly from research with human participants, from the sequencing of the human genome itself to studies that identify the underlying genetic causes of human disease.
+All federally-funded research with human participants such as that supported by NIH must comply with regulations that protect the rights and welfare of the participants, and require that researchers clarify the benefits and risks of participating in the research.
 These regulations ensure that NIH research is performed ethically and responsibly.
-The use of human subjects in the field of genomics raises a number of key policy considerations that are being addressed at NHGRI and elsewhere.
+Working with human research participants in the field of genomics raises a number of key policy considerations that are being addressed at NHGRI and elsewhere.

-All human subjects research supported by the United States government, including any genomics research funded by or carried out at NIH, is subject to the Federal Policy for the Protection of Human Research Subjects, or 'Common Rule' (Code of Federal Regulations, Title 45, Part 46).
-This regulation establishes rights and protections for participants in research, including an independent review of each research proposal and the active consent of participants.
+All research with human participants supported by the United States government, including any genomics research funded by or carried out at NIH, is subject to the Federal Policy for the Protection of Human Research Subjects, or 'Common Rule' (Code of Federal Regulations, Title 45, Part 46).
+This regulation establishes rights and protections for participants in research.

 The Common Rule requires informed consent, where an investigator must provide to each potential research participant a clear summary of the research study, including any risks to participants, and where each individual then needs to consent to permit the researcher to include them in the study.
 The Common Rule also requires that federally-funded human subjects research studies are overseen by an Institutional Review Board (IRB) to ensure the safety of research participants.

-The Common Rule underwent its first major revision since 1991 in 2017, and the final revised version was published in the Federal Register on January 19, 2017, following the publication of a Notice of Proposed Rulemaking (NPRM) on September 8, 2015.
-The revisions aim to "modernize, simplify, and enhance" oversight for human subjects research in the United States to address changes in the nature of research since the original publication of the Common Rule in 1991.
-The NPRM was open for comments for a four-month period and received 2,189 comments.
-The comments were used to revise the regulations before publication of the Final Rule.
+The Common Rule underwent its first major revision since 1991 in 2017, and the final revised version was published in the Federal Register on January 19, 2017.
+The revisions aim to "modernize, simplify, and enhance" oversight for research with human participants in the United States to address changes in the nature of research since the original publication of the Common Rule in 1991.
 For more information about the revisions as they relate to genomics research, see: Highlights of Revisions to the Common Rule.
 New

-The use of human research subjects in genomics research has facilitated significant scientific discoveries and achievements, including the complete sequencing of the human genome and identification of genetic markers for human diseases.
-While model organisms remain powerful research tools, the use of human subjects in genomics research enables scientists to study human genetic variation, to identify the genetic underpinnings of disease, and to research how genomics can be applied clinically.
+The use of human participants in genomics research has facilitated significant scientific discoveries and achievements, including the complete sequencing of the human genome and identification of genetic markers for human diseases.
+While model organisms remain powerful research tools, working with human participants in genomics research enables scientists to study human genetic variation, to identify the genetic underpinnings of disease, and to research how genomics can be applied in the clinic.
 The translation of genomics discoveries from bench to bedside is ushering in the era of genomic medicine, allowing for more personalized treatments tailored to specific patients.

-While genomic research may reveal new information about the research participant's health, the heritable nature of genetic information raises implications for the research participant's relatives.
+While genomic research may reveal new information about the research participant's health, the heritable nature of genetic information raises implications for the research participant's relatives as well.
 Information about family members not involved in the study may be indirectly obtained through the research participant.
-Furthermore, genomic research using family pedigrees can trace disease history may reveal family members that are carriers of a disease or will be affected themselves.
-These indirect results pose an ethical conflict between a possible duty to warn family members of research participants and the protection of research participant privacy.
+Furthermore, genomic research using family pedigrees can trace disease history and may reveal family members that are carriers of a disease or will be affected themselves.
+These indirect results can pose an ethical conflict between a possible duty to warn family members of research participants about health risks and the protection of research participant privacy.

 The IRB Guidebook from the NIH Office of Protection from Research Risks provides guidance on addressing these issues.

-Identifiable populations, which include specific racial or ethnic groups, geographically-defined communities, and members of ultra-rare disease groups, present particular concerns with regard to privacy, stigmatization, and discrimination.
-For example, for some communities, close family relationships may make it nearly impossible to protect participants privacy.
-Furthermore, genetic information could raise questions around ancestry and family-ties that may disrupt the community structure.
+Identifiable populations, which include specific racial or ethnic groups, geographically-defined communities, and members of ultra-rare disease groups, face some unique concerns with regard to privacy, stigmatization, and discrimination.
+For example, for some communities, close family relationships may make it nearly impossible to protect participants' privacy.
+Additionally, genetic information could raise questions around ancestry and family-ties that may disrupt the community structure.

-Some communities may require the research to obtain community approval before seeking consent from potential participants and some communities have developed resources to help their members consider the major issues that come with participating in research.
-For American Indian and Alaska Native communities, for example, the National Congress of American Indians Policy Research Center, in conjunction with NHGRI, has developed a resource to discuss questions and provide information about genetics research.
+Some communities may require the researchers to obtain community approval before seeking consent from potential participants, and some communities have developed resources to help their members consider the major issues that come with participating in research.
+For American Indian and Alaska Native communities, for example, the National Congress of American Indians Policy Research Center, in conjunction with NHGRI, developed a resource to provide information about genetics research.
 This includes t information about how some tribes are thinking about genetics research to assist other tribes in making decisions for their own communities.